ipyflow/ipyflow/README.md

 Citing
 ------
-IPyflow started its life under the name `nbsafety`, which provided the initial suggestions and slicing functionality.
+IPyflow started its life under the name nbsafety, which provided the initial suggestions and slicing functionality.

 For the [execution suggestions](http://www.vldb.org/pvldb/vol14/p1093-macke.pdf):